 - Get a loan estimate from a mortgage lender for a more accurate cost estimate.
 You can even apply with multiple lenders to ensure you get the best deal.

 - Determine your break-even point.
 Given your total closing costs and the monthly savings your refinance will offer, how many months will it take you to break even?
-Keep in mind that refinancing may extend your loan term (often to 30 years), so make sure you factor this in as well.
+Keep in mind that refinancing may extend your loan term, so make sure you factor this in as well.

 - Think long-term.
 How long do you plan to stay in your home?
 Will you be there long enough to break even and reap the benefits of your refinance.

-If you’re going to be in you’re early on in your loan, even a 0.25% decrease in your rate can potentially mean serious savings over time, so make sure you look at the full picture and get a detailed loan estimate to help you gauge your costs vs. savings.
+If you’re early on in your loan, even a 0.25% decrease in your rate can potentially mean serious savings over time, so make sure you look at the full picture and get a detailed loan estimate to help you gauge your costs vs. savings.